gjplab/RGCAE/README.md

 # RGCAE

-A TensorFlow implementation of the paper Reconstructed Graph Constrained Auto-Encoders for Multi View Representation Learning
+A TensorFlow implementation of the paper "Reconstructed Graph Constrained Auto-Encoders for Multi View Representation Learning"

 ## Requirements